kilianfogarty/crowd_evacuation_simulator/README.md

 # crowd_evacuation_simulator
-Social-force inspired movement simulator inspired by SoftSwarm Lab
+Evacuation simulator project inspired by SoftSwarm labs.
+Monitors the time it takes for agents to leave a 2d room based on the number of obstacles, agents, and room size.